nystudio107/craft-retour/docs/docs/index.md

 ![Screenshot](./resources/img/moz-logo-blue.png)![Screenshot](./resources/img/craft-cms-logo.png)

-Retour is the redirect tool that the SEO experts at [Moz.com](https://moz.com/) and the creators of Craft CMS, Pixel & Tonic, rely on to handle their website redirects!
+Retour is the redirect tool that the SEO experts at [Moz.com](https://moz.com/) and the creators of Craft CMS, Pixel & Tonic, rely on to handle their site redirects!

 ## Requirements